Hiring and Firing and Self-Advocacy

 I went in as an empowered multiple; I had an agenda and didn't want to deal with developing a whole new therapeutic relationship with someone else.
 If I got the help I needed, I felt it was worth the long exhausting trip.
 The poor man was so far over his head.
 In retrospect I realize he always was; when I was younger he was outgunned by me and the complexity of my case and diagnosis, doubly so when I came back in 2001 empowered and self-advocating with an agenda.

 After a few short visits, many of which I was late for due to immense traffic problems, I had to stop seeing him.
 I gave a half-hearted effort to finding a specialist in multiples, and then gave up.
 It's hard to imagine that I was in NYC and couldn't find an appropriate therapist on my insurance plan.
 It was frustrating.
 So I went right back to self-help work on my own with occasional help from friends in the budding online multiple community.
-Much of what I learned is available online through http://Kinhost.org, and right here in United Front.
+Much of what I learned is available online through http://Kinhost.org, and right here in the bootcamp, and in my book-in-progress, United Front.